sharetribe/flex-docs/src/docs/background/features/index.md

 actions" in your marketplace data about users, listings or transactions.

 Together this allows you to create complex workflows based on things happening in your marketplace.
-A new booking can trigger the sending of a text message with Twilio.
+A new booking or order can trigger the sending of a text message with Twilio.
 A new user sign-up can set into action a campaign of drip emails in Mailchimp.
 A new listing can be automatically posted to any of your marketplace’s social accounts.
 And so much more.